 Today, we tour Gdansk in depth.
 We start from the Upland Gate – a fragment of the city’s former fortifications and one of its main gates.
 Just behind it, we pass by a baked brick construction consisting of the Prison Tower and the Torture House- relics of the 15th century Gothic defense walls.
 The Golden Gate, situated next to the Prison Tower, opens onto Long Market- a magnificent street, with grand mansions decorated with late Renaissance and Baroque facades.
 A real feast for the eyes!!! it is here that the richest burghers of Gdansk once lived.
 Next, we come upon the Main Town and the Artus Court- a building used for Hanseatic League meetings.
 It is renowned as the most beautiful court among all of Europe’s Hanseatic cities.
 Just behind it stands the tower of St. Mary’s Basilica, a part of the most precious and largest red-brick Gothic church in Gdansk.
 On our way back we pass by Mariacka Street, with its gabled terraced houses and elegant boutiques.
 We continue to Malbork for lunch and visiting the Teutonic Knights Castle.
 It is the largest brick in Europe and one of Poland’s greatest tourist attractions.
 After coming back Gdansk the balance of the day is free to give you time for shopping Baltic arts and crafts, including unique amber jewelry and trinkets.
 B.L.

-After breakfast we drive to Gdynia, youngest of the tri-city complex, which also includes Sopot the famous and fashionable seaside resort.
+After breakfast we drive to Gdynia, youngest of the tri-city complex along the Baltic Sea shore, which also includes Sopot, the famous and fashionable seaside resort.
 Here you can still see the oldest and longest wooden pier in Europe.
 We will also visit Oliwa Cathedral famous for one-of-a-kind pipe organ, to enjoy a concert.
 Lunch will be served at a local restaurant.
 In the afternoon we drive for Warsaw.
 A farewell dinner will be served at local restaurant in Warsaw this evening.
 B.L.D.

 DAY 11 Tuesday WARSAW